haider-sama/Haideron-LMS/README.md

 <br>

 <p>
-  ⭐ <b>If you find this project helpful, consider giving it a star on GitHub — it motivates us to keep improving!</b> ⭐
+  ⭐ <b>If you find this project helpful, consider giving it a star on GitHub — it motivates me to keep improving!</b> ⭐
 </p>

 <br>